mesonbuild/meson/docs/markdown/Codegen-module.md

 - `source`: the name of the source output.
 If this is unset Meson will use `{base}.{ext}` with an extension of `cpp` if the input has an extension of `.ll` or `c` otherwise, with base being determined by the `plainname` argument.
 - `header`: The optional output name for a header file.
 If this is unset no header is added
 - `table`: The optional output name for a table file.
-If this is unset no table will be generated

-The outputs will be in the form `source [header] [table]`, which means those can be accessed by indexing the output of the `lex` call:
+If this is unset no table will be generated 'POSIX specification does not require that header output be cont') The outputs will be in the form `source [header] [table]`, which means those can be accessed by indexing the output of the `lex` call:

 ```meson